php-curl-class/php-curl-class/README.md

 ### Installation

-To install PHP Curl Class, simply:
+To install PHP Curl Class, run the following command:

     composer require php-curl-class/php-curl-class

-For latest commit version:
+To install the latest commit version:

     composer require php-curl-class/php-curl-class @dev

+Installation instructions to use the `composer` command can be found on https://github.com/composer/composer.

 ### Requirements